Collision vs. Comprehensive Car Insurance

 Number of drivers with comprehensive coverage by state

-Despite the myriad of risks in many states — hurricanes, flooding, thunderstorms, fires — roughly one fourth of drivers have chosen to skip comprehensive insurance.
-If you have a valuable car and are in and at-risk area for natural perils, consider comprehensive insurance to protect against unforeseen risks of damage to your car.
+Despite the many types of risks in many states — hurricanes, flooding, thunderstorms, fires — roughly one fifth of drivers have chosen to skip comprehensive insurance.
+If you have a valuable car and are in an at-risk area for natural disasters, consider comprehensive insurance to protect against unforeseen risks of damage to your car.

 Rank | State | Share of drivers with comprehensive coverage |